 Have you ever heard someone describe themselves as an INTJ or an ESTP and wondered what those cryptic-sounding letters could mean?
 What these people are referring to is their personality type based on the Myers-Briggs Type Indicator (MBTI).
-The Myers-Briggs Personality Type Indicator is a self-inventory test designed to identify a person's personality type, strengths and preferences.
-The test was developed by Isabel Myers and her mother Katherine Briggs based on their work with Carl Jung's theory of personality types.
+The Myers-Briggs Personality Type Indicator is a self-inventory designed to identify a person's personality type, strengths, and preferences.
+The questionnaire was developed by Isabel Myers and her mother Katherine Briggs based on their work with Carl Jung's theory of personality types.

-Today, the test is one of the most widely used psychological instruments in the world.
+Today, the inventory is one of the most widely used psychological instruments in the world.

 The Development of the Myers-Briggs Test

 Both Isabel Myers and her mother Katherine were fascinated by Jung's theory of psychological types and recognized that the theory could have real world applications.
 During World War II, Myers and Briggs began researching and developing an indicator that could be utilized to help understand individual differences.
 By helping people understand themselves, Myers and Briggs believed that they could help people select occupations that were best suited to their personality types and lead healthier, happier lives.

 Myers created the first pen-and-pencil version of the inventory during the 1940s, and the two women began testing the assessment on friends and family.
 They continued to fully develop the instrument over the next two decades.

 Based on the answers to the questions on the inventory, people are identified as having one of 16 personality types.
 The goal of the MBTI is to allow respondents to further explore and understand their own personalities including their likes, dislikes, strengths, weaknesses, possible career preferences, and compatibility with other people.
 No one personality type is "best" or "better" than any other one.
 It isn't a tool designed to look for dysfunction or abnormality.
 Instead, its goal is simply to help you learn more about yourself.